Connie Wisniewski: 1949 season

-* 1951 season
+1951 season

-In 1951 Wisniewski entered her second stint with Grand Rapids and still putting up respectable numbers.
+In 1951 Wisniewski entered her second stint with Grand Rapids and still put up respectable numbers.
 In 105 games, she hit a .326 average with a .401 on-base percentage, slugged .412, and finished third in the batting race behind Betty Foss (.368) and Dorothy Kamenshek (.345).
 She also tied for second in hits (126) and triples (9), was third in total bases (159), and ended seventh in runs (78) and doubles (15), while driving in 42 runs.
 For the fourth (and last) time of her career she joined the All-Star Team.
 In the playoffs, the Chicks lost to Rockford in the first round (2-0).

-* 1952 season
+1952 season

 Wisniewski played her last AAGPBL season in 1952.
 Recognizing that she was slowing down after suffering a litany of injuries that affected her play, she opted to retire at the end of the year.
 She hit .267 with a .364 OBP in 105 games, including 96 hits, and had 35 stolen bases while scoring 64 runs and driving in 25 more.
 Wisniewski made her last playoff appearance for the Chicks, who were swept by South Bend in the first round (2-0).

-The AAGPBL folded in 1954, yet it was not really a well known fact until the 1992 film A League of Their Own, directed by Penny Marshall, which brought many of the real AAGPBL players, began to earn a rebirth of celebrity with the first season of the circuit.
+The AAGPBL folded in 1954, yet it was not really a well-known fact until the 1992 film A League of Their Own, directed by Penny Marshall, which brought attention to many of the real AAGPBL players, who began to earn a rebirth of celebrity with the film's depiction of the first season of the circuit.

 Life after baseball

 Connie Wisniewski is part of the AAGPBL permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, opened in 1988, which is dedicated to the entire league rather than any individual player.
-Besides this, Wisniewski is highly regarded by fanatics, readers, and baseball enthusiasts, as one of the best players in the 12-year history of the AAGPBL.
+Besides this, Wisniewski is highly regarded by fanatics, readers, and baseball enthusiasts as one of the best players in the 12-year history of the AAGPBL.
 She was diagnosed with stomach cancer in 1994.
-Following surgery, test showed that it had spread to other organs.
+Following surgery, tests showed that it had spread to other organs.
 A year later, she died in her home of Seminole, Florida at the age of 73.